 There can often be nasty chasms between thinkers vs. feelers, given the very different ways they come at decisions.
 Feelers often categorize the thinkers as not caring or even ruthless, while the thinkers often characterize the feelers as soft or too personal.
 When thinkers and feelers learn to accept and appreciate their different points of view, they can substantially add to their collective level of thinking and problem solving.
 The best practice is to expose and agree on decision criteria, using a decision matrix or prioritization matrix, or a cost-benefit analysis.
 While emotions, gut, and people are important, feelers typically benefit from taking their emotions, gut, and people out of the decision, as best they can.
 While thinkers can benefit from appreciating the perspective that feelers bring to decision-making.

 Perceiving vs. Judging

 A good friend of mine, who taught Meyers Briggs, once said, “while there are pros and cons to most of the MBTI dimensions, there is no benefit in being perceiving, it just means you’re messy.”
 Unfortunately, I’m more perceiving.
-While the statement is mostly true, there are benefits of being perceiving, especially during chaotic times and crises, when perceivers can often be even-keeled and keep a steady perspective.
-When a judging person manages a perceiving person, it is important for the perceiving person to have some semblance of organization (e.g., clean desk and home screen on the computer), or else the judging types can frame perceiving type as messy and frenetic.
-As for judging types, they are typically well organized and structured, and every once in awhile could take a cue to go with the flow and see what happens.
+While the statement is mostly true, there are benefits of being perceived, especially during chaotic times and crises, when perceivers can often be even-keeled and keep a steady perspective.
+When a judging person manages a perceiving person, it is important for the perceiving person to have some semblance of organization (e.g., a clean desk and home screen on the computer), or else the judging type can frame the perceiving type as messy and frenetic.
+As for judging types, they are typically well organized and structured, and every once in a while could take a cue to go with the flow and see what happens.